memetheoreme/Obsidian-stuff/Minimalist homepage template/README.md

      - [Dataview](https://github.com/blacksmithgu/obsidian-dataview)

 3. **Minimal Theme:**
-   - (Optional) For an enhanced visual experience, consider using the [Minimal Theme](https://github.com/kepano/obsidian-minimal) by kepano.
+   - (Optional) For an enhanced visual experience, consider using the [Minimal Theme](https://github.com/kepano/obsidian-minimal) by *kepano*.
     - Screenshots in this repository use this theme, and I have not tested the callouts with other themes.
 I have also used other snippets to change the look of the Minimal theme, so if your homepage does not look exactly like the screenshots, that might be why.
 I eventually plan on making a vault template once I have time.

 4. **Custom CSS:**